-The Management Board is responsible for the preparation and fair presentation of the financial statements and for the preparation of the report to the shareholders, both in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
+The Management Board is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and with Part 9 of Book 2 of the Netherlands Civil Code and for the preparation of the Management Board report in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
 Furthermore, the Management Board is responsible for such internal control as the Management Board determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.

 As part of the preparation of the financial statements, the Management Board is responsible for assessing the company's ability to continue as a going concern.
-Based on the financial reporting framework mentioned, The Management Board should prepare the financial statements using the going concern basis of accounting unless the Management Board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+Based on the financial reporting framework mentioned, the Management Board should prepare the financial statements using the going concern basis of accounting unless the Management Board either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 The Management Board should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.

-The Supervisory Boardis responsible for overseeing the company's financial reporting process.
+The Supervisory Board is responsible for overseeing the company's financial reporting process.

-Our responsibilities for the audit of the financial statements
+Our responsibilities for the audit of financial statements